Roy C. Knapp

-Roy Cecil Knapp (October 26, 1891 - June 16, 1979) was an American drummer and music educator.
+Roy Cecil Knapp (October 26, 1891 – June 16, 1979) was an American drummer and music educator.
 Known as "The Dean of American Drum Teachers", he founded the Roy C. Knapp School of Percussion in 1938.
 He was a longtime network orchestra member and sought-after studio musician skilled as a tympanist, percussionist and xylophone soloist.
-He performed on shows broadcast during radio's golden age in Chicago, Illinois and was a founding member of the National Association of Rudimental Drummers (N.A.R.D.), which was formed in 1933.
+He performed on shows broadcast during radio's golden age in Chicago, Illinois, and was a founding member of the National Association of Rudimental Drummers (N.A.R.D.), which was formed in 1933.

 Early life and career

 Born October 26, 1891 in Waterloo, Iowa, Knapp learned to play various instruments through his father Jerry who owned a theater.
-After working in New York for a year, he moved to Duluth, Minnesota where he studied under Casey Kasolowsky of the Duluth Symphony, now the Duluth Superior Symphony Orchestra.
+After working in New York for a year, he moved to Duluth, Minnesota, where he studied under Casey Kasolowsky of the Duluth Symphony, now the Duluth Superior Symphony Orchestra.
 He also studied under William Faetkenheuer of the Minneapolis Symphony.
 Knapp moved to Chicago in 1921 and became a sought-after drummer, percussionist, and xylophone soloist.
 Working for the WLS radio station starting in 1928, he played on shows such as the National Barn Dance and the Don McNeil's Breakfast Club.
 Knapp also taught percussion in various private studios and at the old Dixie Music House (est. 1902).

 Roy C. Knapp School of Percussion

-In 1938 Knapp opened his own studio in Kimball Hall and, with the help of his wife, Betty, started one of the first schools of percussion in the United States.This School was a private one, specializing in professional performance, but with no accreditation in the educational world.
+In 1938 Knapp opened his own studio in Kimball Hall and, with the help of his wife, Betty, started one of the first schools of percussion in the United States.
+This school was a private affair, specializing in professional performance, but with no accreditation in the educational world.

-In 1946, Knapp founded his second School of Percussion, but with the addition of piano, voice, composition, string and wind instruments receiving full accreditation to grant the bachelor’s degree and the performer’s certificate in voice, orchestral instruments and piano, including approval for veterans under the G.I.
+In 1946, Knapp founded his second School of Percussion, but with the addition of piano, voice, composition, string and wind instruments receiving full accreditation to grant the bachelor's degree and the performer's certificate in voice, orchestral instruments and piano, including approval for veterans under the G.I.
 Bill the same year.
 He chose John P. Noonan, widely known percussionist, formerly Educational Director of the Ludwig & Ludwig Drum Company, as teacher and Vice President/Associate Director.
 Within a short time, Knapp had assembled a faculty of top people including twelve artist-percussionists hand-picked for their teaching skills.
 It was the first full-time percussion school, the first to require percussion ensemble participation, and the first to emphasize drum set study which at that time was not offered in any music school.
 At one point the school had 500 students with 22 teachers.

 Knapp retired from performing in 1960 and closed his school in 1966.
 From then until his death he taught at Frank’s Drum Shop, owned by Maurie Lishon since 1959.